Thracian horseman: Iconography

 Images of the Thracian Horseman appear in Thrace and in Lower Moesia, but also in Upper Moesia among Thracian populations and Thracian soldiers.
-According to Vladimir Toporov (1990), a initial number of iconographies number 1,500, found in modern Bulgaria and in Yugoslavia.
+According to Vladimir Toporov (1990), an initial number of iconographies number 1,500, found in modern Bulgaria and in Yugoslavia.

 Interpretation

 The horseman was a common Palaeo-Balkan hero.

 The motif depicted on reliefs most likely represents a composite figure, a Thracian hero, possibly based on Rhesus, the Thracian king mentioned in the Iliad, to which Scythian, Hellenistic and possibly other elements had been added.

 Late Roman syncretism

-The Cult of the Thracian horseman was especially important in Philippi, where the Heros had the epithets of Hero Auloneites, soter ('saviour') and epekoos 'answerer of prayers'.
+The cult of the Thracian horseman was especially important in Philippi, where the Heros had the epithets of Hero Auloneites, soter ('saviour') and epekoos 'answerer of prayers'.
 Funerary stelae depicting the horseman belong to the middle or lower classes (while the upper classes preferred the depiction of banquet scenes).

 Under the Roman Emperor Gordian III the god on horseback appears on coins minted at Tlos, in neighboring Lycia, and at Istrus, in the province of Lower Moesia, between Thrace and the Danube.

-In the Roman era, the "Thracian horseman" iconography is further syncretised.
+In the Roman era, the Thracian horseman iconography is further syncretised.
 The rider is now sometimes shown as approaching a tree entwined by a serpent, or as approaching a goddess.
 These motifs are partly of Greco-Roman and partly of possible Scythian origin.
 The motif of a horseman with his right arm raised advancing towards a seated female figure is related to Scythian iconographic tradition.
 It is frequently found in Bulgaria, associated with Asclepius and Hygeia.

 Stelai dedicated to the Thracian Heros Archegetas have been found at Selymbria.

 Inscriptions from Bulgaria give the names Salenos and Pyrmerula/Pirmerula.